dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 We are using `size:0` because we don't care about the query result, just our agrregation.
 This is like `count` with `group by` clause (at least it's how I see it), for those used with SQL.
 Pretty bool, right?

+> You can also send a query string param `search_type=count` and this will return just your aggregations results and counts, not the search hits.
+If you do so, no need to use the `size=0`.

 ### Stats Aggregation

 {% highlight bash %}